What to Know Before Getting Homestead Animals

 Perhaps something crudely built and not too strong will do for now.
 You can build better later if that’s the option you have at the moment.
 I will say, you need to have your fencing/shelter/housing all up before getting animals.
 You will regret the other way around.

-I bought 2,500 pounds of corn for pig feed, but I need ferment it and balance it out for a proper diet.
+I bought 2,500 pounds of corn for pig feed, but I need to ferment it and balance it out for a proper diet.

 Keeping Your Animals Well-Fed